dmiz-1/Aneurisma/README.md

 10.⨹ - First item of list memory
 11.⨻ - The length of list memory

-OBS: replace replace ▶ with the charter Black Right-Pointing Triangle and ◀ with Black Left-Pointing Triangle <br>
+OBS: replace replace ▶ with the charter Black Right-Pointing Triangle and ◀ with Black Left-Pointing Triangle, <br>

 Hello, World! program is: <br>
  ```⫏Hello,–World! ◀ •```